Sungkyunkwan University South Korea

 Energy Materials Conference 2018

 The EMFC 2018: 2nd International Conference on Energy Materials and Fuel Cell Research is going to be held on August 27-28, 2018 in Boston, Massachusetts, USA which aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Advanced Energy Materials, Hydrogen Energy and Fuel Cell Technology with the Theme: Generation of Energy Evolution for Sustainable Future.
 EMFC Conference 2018 has become a premier event to connect professionals, scientists, academics, and students in the energy industry and provides a premier interdisciplinary platform to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Energy Materials and Fuel Cell Technology.

-Conference Series organizes a conference series of 3000+ Global Events with over 1000+ Conferences, 1000+ Symposiums and 1000+ Workshops in USA, Europe & Asia with support from 1000 more scientific societies and publishes 700+ Open access journals which contains over 100000 eminent personalities, reputed scientists as editorial board members.
+Conference Series LLC Ltd organizes 3000+ Global Events with over 1000+ Conferences, 1000+ Symposiums and 1000+ Workshops in USA, Europe & Asia with support from 1000 more scientific societies and publishes 700+ Open access journals which contains over 100000 eminent personalities, reputed scientists as editorial board members.

 The 2-days conference at Boston will become a must-attend event for the Energy and Fuel Cell Industry to hear about future infrastructure projects plans, government strategies and market-leading innovation.
 We invite you to contribute and help to shape the Energy Materials and Fuel Cell Research Congress through submission of your research abstracts, papers and e-posters.